Fast Romantics: Rebuilding and recent history

 That same month, the band recorded a three-song performance of new material for alternative rock radio station Indie 88, stating in an interview portion that this was the band's true "first record" and that everything that came before was "just play-dough."

-Shortly after the appearance, in February 2017, the band officially announced that they had signed to Light Organ Records and would be releasing their long-awaited LP on April 28, 2017, titled "American Love."
+Shortly after the appearance, in February 2017, the band officially announced that they had signed to Light Organ Records and would be releasing their long-awaited LP on April 28, 2017, titled American Love.
 The press release described songs that were originally intended as love songs, but eventually became infused with the political uncertainty and social unrest occurring during the making of the album, a reference to the rise of Donald Trump throughout the 2016 election campaign in the USA.
 Frontman and lyricist Matthew Angus was quoted as saying: "I was falling pretty hard in love when we started the record.
 But the songs ended up being paintings of what it felt like to fall in love while the rest of the world went mad.
 The American election went bizarre and took over the Canadian one, everybody's obsession with social media hit some kind of peak, and suddenly everyone — everywhere — was talking about America.
 Smartphones were going off like bombs everywhere I went.
 It started seeping into the songwriting, and now I'm not even sure how to describe it.
 Is it a collection of love songs about politics or is it a collection of political songs about love?"

-Shortly after announcing a release date and record label for "American Love," the band went on whirlwind tour as the opening act for Said the Whale, playing 15 shows in 19 days.
-That was followed by am American tour in support of Air Traffic Controller.
+Shortly after announcing a release date and record label for American Love, the band went on whirlwind tour as the opening act for Said the Whale, playing 15 shows in 19 days.
+That was followed by an American tour in support of Air Traffic Controller.

-In 2020, Fast Romantics released the album Pick It Up On August 20, 2020, Fast Romantics gathered a small group of people at The Dakota Tavern in Toronto, and performed a full Pick It Up concert.
+In 2020, Fast Romantics released the album Pick It Up.
+On August 20, 2020, Fast Romantics gathered a small group of people at The Dakota Tavern in Toronto, and performed a full Pick It Up concert.
 In July 2021, the filmed concert was posted on YouTube.